A look at the cases behind the Supreme Court rulings

 The House Financial Services Committee, the House Intelligence Committee and the House Government Oversight Committee all want the subpoenas in part because of their oversight and legislative responsibilities.

 They want the information to see if thereshould be laws requiring future presidents to disclose their tax returns.
 Unlike other modern presidents, Trump has refused to release his.
-They also want to know if ethics laws need to be tightened to prevent a president with business interests to profit off his office unethically, and whether money laundering laws should be tighter among other requests.
+They also want to know if ethics laws need to be tightened to prevent a president with business interests from profiting off his office unethically, and whether money laundering laws should be tighter, among other requests.

 WHERE WILL THE RECORDS COME FROM?

-The subpoenas are not directed at Trump himself, rather records from Deutsche Bank and Capital One, as well as the Mazars USA accounting firm.
-Mazars also is the recipient of Vance’s subpoena.
+The subpoenas are not directed at Trump himself but are rather seeking records from Deutsche Bank and Capital One, as well as the Mazars USA accounting firm.
+Mazars also is the recipient of Manhattan District Attorney Cyrus Vance Jr.’s subpoena.

 NewsChannel 9 iPhone App